 Val Knox, Literature and Writing Studies alumna and the Community Partnerships Coordinator for CSUSM's Office of Community Service Learning (OCSL), has been selected by the County of San Diego Health & Human Services Agency to receive the 2012 Public Health Champion Award.
 In her role as Community Partnerships Coordinator, Val helps ensure that CSUSM students from every college on campus have access to placement sites in our local community where they can engage in meaningful, hands-on service that reinforces the study of their academic disciplines.
 Her efforts over the past decade to create and nurture relationships with local non-profits have resulted in over 100 partnerships with community organizations, including the County, and a wealth of opportunities for student learning.
 The County will hold a special award reception to honor Ms. Knox, on Monday April 2, 2012, at the County Administration Complex (1:00-3:00).

 Communication students Joëlle Mestemacher's and Brianna Muehl's research papers were accepted for presentation at the Undergraduate Scholars Research Conference, Albuquerque, New Mexico.
 Mestemacher's paper is titled "Feminist Rhetoric in Fictional Narratives: A Cluster Analysis of Kate Chopin's 'The Story of an Hour'," Muehl's is titled "A Controversial Redefinition of Pornography.”
 USRC is a regional conference sponsored by the Western States Communication Association Amy Greiner, a 2012 graduate.
-B.A., Global Studies and minor in Women's Studies, has been accepted to the Master's Program in Middle East & Central Asian Security Studies at St. Andrew's University in Scotland.
+B.A., Global Studies and minor in Women’s, Gender, and Sexuality Studies, has been accepted to the Master's Program in Middle East & Central Asian Security Studies at St. Andrew's University in Scotland.
 History M.A. student Denise Kane has been selected as an intern at the Executive Office of the President Library in Washington D.C. in summer, 2012; History M.A. student Andrew Aguirre presented a talk on “Replication Cultural Imperialism” at a digital history conference at USC.

 Literature and Writing Studies 2011 B.A. alumni, Adam Bishop, currently an MFA student at CU Boulder, published a review essay in The Volta, an online journal of poetry and poetics.